hugowentzel1/sunspire-web-app/test-results/color-consistency-Color-Co-bfa6d-intains-consistent-branding-chromium/error-context.md

             - heading "Your Branded Solar Quote Tool — Ready to Launch" [level=1] [ref=e45]:
               - text: Your Branded Solar Quote Tool
               - generic [ref=e46]: — Ready to Launch
-            - paragraph [ref=e47]: Go live in 24 hours.
-Convert more leads, book more consultations, and sync every inquiry seamlessly to your CRM — all fully branded for your company.
+            - paragraph [ref=e47]: Launch your branded solar quote tool in 24 hours — no coding, no hassle.
+Capture more leads, book more consultations, and close more installs under your company's name.
         - generic [ref=e49]:
           - generic [ref=e50]:
             - heading "Enter Your Property Address" [level=2] [ref=e51]